New Concur Interface Announcement: Click Here for Details!

-Faculty staff, and students: If you are travelling internationally, click here to register your travel in the Global Activities Registry.
+- If you are traveling internationally, please register your travel in the Global Activities Registry.

 Students seeking reimbursement, please review:

-Be sure to sign up for direct deposit before beginning expense reimbursement process.
-If you are already signed up for direct deposit through Student Financial Services, then your direct deposit is already set up for your reimbursement.
-To set up or verify your direct deposit information, please click here.
+- Be sure to sign up for direct deposit before beginning expense reimbursement process.
+Set up or verify your direct deposit information.

-For full instructions for students who will be seeking reimbursement for University approved expenditures, please click here.
+- Full instructions for students who will be seeking reimbursement for University approved expenditures.

 To assist you in submitting expenses through the TEM system, we are providing a “starter-kit” to access the Concur Expense Report and to highlight some of the important processes involved in creating a report.
 Access the Concur starter kit now.